Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

-We additionally note that, in part, the agreement we see here results from {\sc pyGravSphere}'s tendency to underestimate the central densities of cuspy haloes hosting a Plummer stellar distribution.
+We additionally note that, in part, the agreement we see here results from {\sc pyGravSphere}'s tendency to underestimate the central densities.
 This is particularly apparent with Fornax in the `heavy' and `light' potential, with an additional reduction of the central density due to tides \citep{genina_fornax}.
 We have explored modelling our simulated systems with the \citet{Zhao_1997} dark matter density model available in {\sc pyGravSphere} and found a more faithful recovery of the inner density profile (purple and pink points in Fig.~\ref{fig:comb_dens}).
-This is partly because the \citet{Zhao_1997} parameterisation is less flexible in its ability to model small dark matter cores, thus forcing the density profile towards a more cuspy solution, which in our case is the correct one, but it may not be in nature.
+This is partly because the \citet{Zhao_1997} parameterisation is less flexible in its ability to model small dark matter cores or tidal truncation, thus forcing the density profile towards a more cuspy solution, which in our case is the correct one, but it may not be in nature.
 Despite this apparent success of the \citet{Zhao_1997} model in this case, we would argue for more non-parametric approaches to dynamical modelling, which will more likely return accurate solutions in the future as distances and proper motions become more available for individual stars in nearby dwarf spheroidals.